Abdisalam-Badel/SECSHSD/README.md

 >📋 The hateful-words folder contains the hate lexicon, which includes two types of entries:

 - hate_lexicon.txt: Hateful words introduced to the LLM generally using separate standalone prompt.
-- Hate: Dataset-specific words introduced to the LLM with the classification prompt.
+- hate.txt: Dataset-specific words introduced to the LLM with the classification prompt.

 >📋 The dataset folder contains: